theodi/philbot/README.md

 * You're going to mount this with a Mac
 * You want to Samba like it's 1999

 Cargo-cult at your own risk.
-So first, there's bunch of spadework to be done (Note: where you see things in {braces}, you actually have fill in stuff, copy 'n' paste won't work):
+So first, there's bunch of spadework to be done (Note: where you see things in {braces}, you actually have fill in stuff, copy 'n' paste will lead to horrible consequences):

 ```
 sudo bash